 A number of real world situations involve costly implementation where the incentives are dispersed to such an extent that they entail a relatively low expected benefit to the the decision maker, examples include parenting or voting (Edlin et al., 2007).
 This suggests that the behavior is closely linked to a willingness to exert effort to implement third-party preferences.
 We define third-party preference as a social preference where the decision maker does not have any private extrinsic incentive over the outcomes, but prefers other persons to have certain outcomes (Harsanyi, 1962).
 This type of willingness to dedicate one's resources to impose a third-party preference upon others could be rationalized by a belief that others share the same preference.
-For a non-paternalistic individual, willingness to impose a third-party preference.
-We define being purely paternalistic as preferring to impose a preference upon others regardless of others' preferences.
-Assuming rational and non-paternalistic decision makers, the perceived prevalence of a third party preference in an affected group should then predict willingness to implement this thirdparty preference.
+For a non-paternalistic individual, willingness to impose a third-party preference upon others is limited to the extent to which they believe others share this preference.
+We define being purely paternalistic as preferring to impose a third-party preference upon others regardless of others' preferences.
+Assuming rational and non-paternalistic decision makers, the perceived prevalence of a third party preference in an affected group should then predict willingness to implement this third-party preference.

 The probability that a random person in an affected group shares a preference will trivially be given by the prevalence of the preference in the group.
 People's estimates of the prevalence of their own traits have consistently been found to be biased upward, which is a property commonly referred to as projection bias (Ross et al., 1977).
 Following the study by Ross et al. (1977), projection bias has been documented in different studies (Alicke et al., 2005; Blanco et al., 2014; Rubinstein and Salant, 2016).
 Due to the relevance of preference prevalence for non-paternalistic decision makers, projection bias could play a crucial role in understanding what drives people's willingness to impose third-party preferences.
 This is especially true of implementing one of mutually excluding alternatives adhering to contested views, examples include civil society, elections, and revolutions.
-To the best of our knowledge, the link between prevalence estimates and willingness of implementation has not been investigated in the literature.
+To the best of our knowledge, the link between prevalence estimates and willingness of implementation has not been investigated in the economics literature.

-We plan to experimentally test how a spectator's willingness to pay to impose her third-party preference upon workers is related to her projected prevalence of her preference in the affected group an experimental setting.1
+We plan to experimentally test how a spectator's willingness to pay to impose her third-party preference upon workers is related to her projected prevalence of her preference in the affected group in an experimental setting.1